Arrest Warrants in Tampa

 How do I know if the court issued a warrant for my arrest?

-If the warrant involves a failure to appear (especially after you were issued a “notice to appear”) or a warrant issued in connection with a violation of probation, then you should contact an attorney to discuss your options.
+If the warrant involves a failure to appear (especially after you were issued a “notice to appear”) or a warrant issued in connection with a violation of probation, you should contact an attorney to discuss your options.

 You can also check the FDLE website to search for an outstanding warrant in Florida by entering your name.